kgstorm/home-assistant-calorie-tracker/README.md

     - Log calories, exercise, and weight with your voice assistant
     - The LLM can also estimate calories from descriptions (better datails for better estimate)
     - Log calories by taking a picture of food (LLM must support image inputs)
-- A service call is available to log calories.
+- Service calls are available to log food items, exercises, and daily weight.

 ## Log Calories by Taking a Photo with an LLM